-We need to run git bash as admin, we then run this command again,
+We need to run git bash as Admin, then run this command again,

 git config --system core.longpaths true and hit enter.

-Now go back to our local project and add all of our files, using this command “git add .”
+Now go back to our local project and add all of our files, using the command “git add .”